2010s in video games: Cloud-based and subscription gaming

 Cloud gaming, or sometimes known as gaming on demand, is a technology in which the actual game and saved data is stored on a company's server, and users play the game over a stable internet connection.
 One major advantage to cloud gaming is the absence of a compact disc or cartridge required for use.
 In 2010, the OnLive gaming console debuted becoming the first console to exclusively feature cloud-based gaming.
 As the decade progressed, even some of the major players began to look into utilizing cloud gaming on their systems.
 In early 2012, it was the fastest-growing segment of the video game market.

 In 2013, Julie Uhrman began a Kickstarter campaign to raise funding for her cloud-based video game console, the Ouya.
 The Ouya outdid their goal by raising over US$8.5 million, becoming that site's second-highest-earning project at the time.
 It operates with technology from Android, and features customization to the device's cover.

 During a press conference at the 2014 Consumer Electronics Show, Sony unveiled PlayStation Now, a subscription-based streaming service that allows the PlayStation 4 to play previous console titles over the internet.
-As of February 2014, Now was in closed beta, but was planned to be released to the public later in the year.
 Sony had recommended users to have at least a 5 Mbit/s internet connection speed for what they termed "good performance."

+Now was released in closed beta in January 2014, and was planned to be released to the public later in 2014.
+Now was released to consumers in North America on January 13, 2015, and steadily released across Europe from 2016 to 2019.
+The service was discontinued and merged with PlayStation Plus in 2022.

 Cloud gaming is expected, by many video game experts, to challenge the dominance of the major video game corporations, and may eventually lead to the decline of console gaming entirely.